AmirHHasani/Auto-tuning-of-Classic-Machine-Learning-Models-Hyperparameters-Using-Scikit-Learn/README.md

 I gathered a lot of info and put it into this file as a teaching material for class that I was teaching in.

 I did not put all of my teaching material here but THIS IS THE HIGHLIGHT OF WHAT I TAUGHT, and as always I hope that it can help someone out.

+Random Search and Grid search have been used in this file.